peter-janderks/bachelor-thesis/README.md

-Code for bachelor's thesis: Quantum Computation of Prime Counting Function
+Code for bachelor's thesis: Quantum Computation of the Prime Counting Function
 ==========================================================================
 The src folder contains the python code using ProjectQ's dsl.
 The Quirk folder contains the Quirk circuits used in the thesis.